Linkfor vs Branch.io

 3. 3Add iOS bundle ID + team ID and Android package + SHA fingerprints to the site config.
 Linkfor renders /.well-known/apple-app-site-association and /.well-known/assetlinks.json automatically.

-4. 4Recreate any deep-link routes (e.g. /go/promo with { ios, android, web }) in the Linkfor route tree.
+4. 4Recreate any deep-link routes (e.g. /go/promo) in the Linkfor route tree.
 UA routing happens at the edge.

 5. 5Test on a real iOS and Android device.
 Cut DNS over.
 Cancel Branch (or downgrade to a free attribution-only tier if you still need it).